 Regis’ Manager of Process Engineering, Dragan Ristic, supervised the design and construction of the suite.
 Proper handling of potent compounds requires the use of specialized facilities that are carefully designed to minimize containment risks.
 Regis’ new PCS includes isolators, laminar flow hoods and local exhaust ventilation appropriate for potent compound handling.

-In 2014, Regis worked with high containment industry consultants to choose the best laboratory and personal protective equipment for potent compound handling and conducted employee training.
+Regis worked with high containment industry consultants to choose the best laboratory and personal protective equipment for potent compound handling and conducted employee training.
 Regis also completed validations and cGMP qualifications for the suite.

 In 2015, the PCS passed the commissioning process.
 Safebridge Consultants, Inc. evaluated the containment performance of the facility via industrial hygiene monitoring.
 Based on the occupational exposure limits (OELs) of the future Active Pharmaceutical Ingredients (APIs) to be handled, a containment performance target (CPT) was set to 50 ng/m3.